chetter14/chetter14.github.io/_posts/2024-07-25-Computer Networking, Transport Layer.md

 rtt_number = 0			# the same, + packet loss
 ```

-At first, I send some message to server and receive a reply:
+At first, I send some message to the server and receive a reply:
 ```
 send_time = datetime.now()
 message = "ping {number} {time}".format(number=i, time=send_time)